plblum/jivs/docs/API/Validators/Handling_ValidationState_Changes.md

     let editor = document.querySelector('[data-field=' + fldId + '][data-jivs-role=editor]');
     let errorHost = document.querySelector('[data-field=' + fldId + '][data-jivs-role=error]');
     ```
 4. Use the `ValueHostValidationState object` to adjust those elements.
 Use the `isValid` property to change a style sheet on the editor.
-Use the `issuesFound` property to determine if there are issues to show in an Error Display, and to get the error messages.
+Use the `issuesFound` property to determine if there are issues to show in a Field Error Display widget, and to get the error messages.
     - See [ValueHostValidationState object](./Validation_State.md#valuehostvalidationstate)
     - See [IssueFound object](./Validation_State.md#issuefound)
     - See [Jivs Presentation Prerequisites](../../Learning_Jivs/Presentation/Jivs_Presentation_Prerequisites.md)